crosshj/experiments/bartok/.NOTES/_scratch.md

 why I keep vscode open
 ======================

-- no search in project
+- [ ] no search in file
-- no search in file
+- [ ] no search in project / folder
-- cant CRUD/save a file with service worker
+- [ ] cant CRUD/save a file with service worker

-- awkward integration with file system
+- [ ] awkward integration with file system
-- buggy file management
+- [ ] buggy file management

-- can't dev/edit bartok in bartok
+- [ ] can't dev/edit bartok in bartok

-- doesn't recall code collapse or scroll position
+- [ ] doesn't recall code collapse or scroll position
-- highlight is weird
+- [ ] highlight is weird

-- service worker flow is not merged to main flow
+- [ ] service worker flow is not merged to main flow